 The student loan default rate at CSM is 5.4%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

 Get more details about paying for College of Southern Maryland.

 See which majors at College of Southern Maryland make the most money.

 Get more details about the location of College of Southern Maryland.

 |Address:||8730 Mitchell Rd, La Plata, MD 20646-0910|

 Online learning is becoming popular at even the oldest colleges and universities in the United States.
 Not only are online classes great for returning adults with busy schedules, they are also frequented by a growing number of traditional students.

-In 2017-2018, 3,112 students took at least one online class at College of Southern Maryland.
-This is a decrease from the 3,200 students who took online classes the previous year.
+In 2019-2020, 6,097 students took at least one online class at College of Southern Maryland.
+This is an increase from the 2,868 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|

 Learn more about online learning at College of Southern Maryland.